 Moving to Portugal: administrative procedures and international health insurance

 Portugal is becoming an increasingly attractive destination for expatriates, with around 27,000 foreign residents in 2023.
-In this article, you’ll find detailed information on the steps you need to take to establish residency in Portugal.
-Find out more about the registration certificate, international health insurance, the NIF and the Portuguese tax system.
+In this article, discover detailed information on the steps required to establish residency in Portugal.
+Find out about the registration certificate, international health insurance, the NIF and the Portuguese tax system.

-Find out why health insurance is crucial when you choose to live in Portugal and get a free quote for your international health insurance!
+Find out why health insurance is crucial when choosing to live in Portugal and get a free quote for your international health insurance!

 What international health insurance is right for expatriates to Portugal?

-Whether you are European or not, it is essential to take out international health insurance if you are planning to expatriate to Portugal.
+Whether you’re European or not, it’s essential to take out international health insurance if you’re planning to expatriate to Portugal.
 What’s more, the costs of medical care abroad add up quickly, and you could soon find yourself in a difficult situation.

-Expatriate 1st euro insurance offers you immediate coverage from the moment you arrive, and as soon as you start spending on healthcare.
-Get a free quote for health insurance in Portugal, and we’ll recommend the option that’s best for you.
+Expatriate insurance policies, especially those with 1st euro cover, offer you immediate cover as soon as you arrive, and as soon as you start spending on healthcare.
+Get a free quote for your health insurance in Portugal, and we’ll recommend the option best suited to your situation.

 What are the administrative formalities for living in Portugal?

 Citizens of European Union member states no longer need a visa or residence permit to settle in Portugal.
 A valid passport or identity card will suffice.
-For stays longer than 3 months, you’ll need to obtain a registration certificate from your local “Câmara municipal” to regularize your stay.
+For stays of more than 3 months, you will need to obtain a registration certificate from your local “Câmara municipal” to regularize your stay.

 If you have been living in Portugal for more than 5 consecutive years, you can apply to the Aliens and Frontiers Department for a permanent residence permit.
 The documents required for this application are :